noNameDS09/perodicTable/README.md

 - Real-time filtering based on:
   - Atomic number, group, period
   - Density, electronegativity, melting point, and more
-- Smart search with autocomplete to quickly locate elements.

 ### 🖱️ Interactive Hover Info
 - Hover over an element to view: